RyanNielson/awesome-unity/README.md

 ## Services
 * [Unity Analytics](https://www.assetstore.unity3d.com/en/#!/content/28120) - Provides a dashboard with metrics to help track active players, sessions, retention, and revenue.

-## Shaders
-* [Shader Forge (Paid)](https://www.assetstore.unity3d.com/en/#!/content/14147) - A node-based shader editor giving you the artistic freedom of shader creation, with no need to code.

 ## Tweening